cristeab/EvidentaFiscala/README.md

 - macOS

+- Windows

-- any other platform where Qt runs (planned)
+- Linux (planned)

 # Installer Generation

 - use the provided bash script to compile and generate the installer:

+On macOS:

     ./build-macos-release.sh

+On Windows:

+    build-win-release.bat

 # Screenshots

 ![table](screenshots/table.png?raw=true "Records Table")